tcampbe/NG421_wk2_day1_OnlineStore/README.md

 ### ProductDetail
 * The ProductDetail should repesent only one single product.
-* The ProductDetail component class should have a property `product` which is an object, and use it to populate price, name, description reviews and stars.
+* The ProductDetail component class should have a property `product` which is an object of type `Product`, and use it to populate price, name, description reviews and stars.
 * Make this property an `@Input()` so that a parent component can send in information.
 * Remove all hard coded information.
 * Make the star images represent the number rating from data.